STATEMENT OF JOB:

 - Be courteous and respectful to residents, families, visitors, and co-workers.
 Address residents by their preferred names.
 Respond to resident/family concerns regarding care when appropriate, or refer to the responsible administrative person.

-- Be thoroughly familiar with all facility policies and procedures; implement them as written.
+- Be thoroughly familiar with all community policies and procedures; implement them as written.

 - Keep other departments informed of the special needs of residents; coordinate the care and services with other disciplines.